Mel Slater, Professor and Distinguished Investigator

 Freddy Abnousi MD, MBA, MSc

-Dr. Abnousi is an Interventional Cardiologist specializing in coronary and structural interventions and runs top secret projects at Facebook.
-He also serves as the CMO of CorDynamix Inc, an interventional heart failure company, and Innovation Advisor to the American College of Cardiology.
-He has previously led innovative healthcare efforts at companies such as McKinsey and Google.
+Dr. Abnousi is the Head of Healthcare – Research Partnerships at Facebook and an Interventional Cardiologist specializing in coronary and structural interventions.
+He also serves as Innovation Advisor to the American College of Cardiology and Assistant Professor Adjunct at Yale University School of Medicine.
+He has previously led innovative healthcare efforts at companies such as McKinsey and Google, and has served as Founder and CMO of CorDynamix Inc., an interventional heart failure company.
 He completed Fellowships in Cardiovascular Medicine and Interventional Cardiology, as well as Residency in Internal Medicine at Stanford University Medical Center.
 He was previously a resident surgeon at the University of California, San Francisco.
 He completed his MD at Stanford University School of Medicine, MBA from Oxford University, and MSc in Health Policy, Planning, & Financing from the London School of Economics.

-Shumin Zhai is a Senior Staff Research Scientist at Google where he leads and directs research, design, and development of input methods and haptics systems.
-His research career has contributed to both models and understandings of human-computer interaction and practical user interface designs and products based on his scientific and technology insight.
-He originated and led the SHARK/ShapeWriter project and a start-up company that pioneered the touchscreen word-gesture keyboard paradigm, filing the first patents of this paradigm, publishing the first generation of scientific papers and dissertations (by his former Ph.D. student Per Ola Kristensson) of the field, releasing the first word-gesture keyboard in 2004 through IBM Alphaworks, and a top ranked (6th) iPhone app called ShapeWriter WritingPad in 2008.
+Shumin Zhai is a Principal Scientist at Google where he leads and directs research, design, and development of input methods and haptics systems.
+His research career has contributed to theoretical models and understandings of human-computer interaction as well as practical user interface designs and product innovations.
+He originated and led the SHARK/ShapeWriter project at IBM Research and a start-up company that pioneered the swiping word-gesture keyboard paradigm.
 His publications have won the ACM UIST Lasting Impact Award and a IEEE Computer Society Best Paper Award, among others.
-He served as the 4th Editor-in-Chief of ACM Transactions on Computer-Human Interaction, and frequently contributes to other academic boards and program committees.
+He served as the 4th Editor-in-Chief of ACM Transactions on Computer-Human Interaction, and frequently contributes to other editorial boards and program committees.
 He received his Ph.D. degree at the University of Toronto in 1995.
-In 2006, he was named one of ACM’s inaugural class of Distinguished Scientists.
+In 2006, he was selected as one of ACM’s inaugural class of Distinguished Scientists.
 In 2010 he was named Member of the CHI Academy and Fellow of the ACM.

 Professor at Waseda University